Our Manifesto

 Brian Jacobs: brian@bjanda.com

-Nick Manning: nick@encyclomedia.international
+or Nick Manning: nick@encyclomedia.international